 Ultimately and importantly, however, the Catholic Community Foundation ensures that every dollar invested is done so in keeping with Church Teachings.

+What is your income distribution policy?
 The Foundation has initiated a total return concept as it relates to investing permanent endowment assets.
 This is a concept widely used in the non-profit field, particularly in foundations, colleges and universities, and allows the Foundation to invest its funds in the most advantageous vehicle to provide a reasonable return.
 In a total return environment, distributable income is based on the investment return of the fund regardless of whether that return was fueled by dividends, interest or appreciation.
 The Foundation utilizes the “Yale Method” in calculating the annual distribution rate.
 This calculation involves using an inflation adjustment component of 70% and a market value component of 30%.
 The inflation adjustment component uses the prior year spending rate and increases it by the December 31 inflation rate.
 The 70% factor is then applied.
 The market value component uses a rolling 12-quarter market value of the portfolio and then takes the average and applies the 30% weighting factor.
 The effective spending rate shall be between 3% and 5%.

+Why does the Foundation limit the income distribution to between 3 and 5%?
 Limiting the distribution helps meet the investment objective of providing growth in principal combined with a sufficient return on investment to generate a continuing rise in income over time.
 The 5% limit allows a portion of the income to be reinvested in the principal so as to build the endowment.
 For example, if the total annual return on an endowment of $100,000 averages 10%, the amount available for distribution over a period of ten years (assuming a 5% payout policy), would be approximately $63,500.
 If the same amount had been invested in a C.D. or Treasury note earning 5%, the amount earned over ten years would be approximately $51,200 (assuming the income was withdrawn each year).
 By the eleventh year, the amount of endowment income available for distribution would have increased to approximately $8,300, whereas the C.D. or Treasury note would still be earning $5,120 annually.
 Additionally, the total value of the endowment at the end of ten years would have increased to approximately $169,500, whereas the C.D. or Treasury note would still have a value of $100,000.

+Once a Catholic entity sets up an endowment, can that entity take out money from the principal for other purposes such as capital projects?
 No, all endowments are permanent and, thus, the endowment principal cannot be withdrawn and used for other purposes.
 The income from the endowment, however, may be used for purposes such as capital projects unless prohibited by restrictions on the endowment.

+How much money is necessary to start an endowment fund?
 A gift commitment of $25,000 and initial contribution of $1,000 or more is required for an individual to establish a named family endowment fund.
 An initial gift of $1,000 or more is required for a Catholic parish, school, agency or organization to establish a separate endowment.

+Can we/I add to our/my endowment fund?
 Yes.
 In fact, most Catholic entities and individuals develop a plan for building their endowment.
 You may add to your endowment fund in any amount at any time.

+Does the Foundation charge a fee for managing endowments?
 Yes.
 The Foundation’s fee for management and administration of the endowments is currently 100 basis points/ 1 %, or $10.00 for every $1,000 of the balance for the year.